Mountain Home woman found dead

-The Elmore County Sheriff’s Office is investigating the death of a woman who was found deceased Saturday morning.
+The Elmore County Sheriff’s Office is investigating the death of a Mountain Home woman as woman as a homicide.

-She has been identified as Paula Knudson Ferbrache of Mountain Home.
-She was 71 years old.
+The victim was identified as 71-year-old Paula Knudson Ferbrache of Mountain Home.

 The sheriff’s office received a report at about 7 p.m.
-Friday about a missing woman.
-She had left work at about 2 p.m, and had not yet returned home.
+Friday that Ferbrache was missing.
+The caller said she had left work at about 2 p.m, and had not yet returned home.

 Deputies searched for the woman and her car late into the night, but suspended the search until 8 a.m.
 Saturday.

-Shortly after 8 a.m., someone reported seeing the woman’s car on a dirt road, in an agricultural area about four miles northeast of Mountain Home.
-Deputies who responded to the area found Ferbrache with the car.
-She had already passed away.
+Shortly after 8 a.m., someone reported seeing Febrache's car on a dirt road, in an agricultural area about four miles northeast of Mountain Home.
+Deputies who responded to the area found Ferbrache's body with the car.

 © 2017 KTVB-TV